charlieleeCoder/Helga/README.md

 #### Description:
 For my final project, I decided to deep dive into Python.
 It was the only programming language I was semi-familiar with before the course and therefore an area of interest.

-I have previously made some basic games in Scratch and also using the pygame module and began a more ambitious 2d fighter game before starting this course that I got bored of before completing.
+I have previously made some basic games in Scratch and also using the pygame module and began a more ambitious 2d fighter game before starting this course that I didn't complete.

 I decided to recreate a top-down RPG, similar in spirit to Zelda, called Helga.
-I just started a role where I use SQL all the time, so the image of an evil server was somewhat low-hanging fruit.
+I just started a role where I use SQL all the time, so the image of an evil server was low-hanging fruit.
 I decided to create the game as a 3 by 3 grid of tiles that get updated as the x and y positions change, moving the player back to the coordinates on the opposite side of the tile they just left.

-One of the challenges I faced, was that I was trying to implement a reusable objects for all enemies that would take in arguments for each tile to change the health, images, etc. but everytime I implemented a tweak that would resolve one problem, it caused another.
-For instance, the update current_tile function was called before the defeated function and would feed in the tile I had just moved to, rather than the one I had just defeated the enemy on.
-I tried swapping the order around, but the update current_tile function was responsible for blitting the backgrounds and if moved later (defeated had to be called after move), the background would be presented infront of the characters.
-It ended up being far easier creating an object for each instance of an enemy, although I appreciate this wouldn't be as scalable.

-Also, I tried to feed in a list of animations that would update and though this worked, I couldn't get the scale feature to to work as intended.

 I think more than anything I learnt about feature creep.
 I implemented a load feature and a new game feature.
 However, I never actually implemented a save feature, other than the one that happens as you start a new game in a save slot.
 However, you can run a seperate sqlite3 query to change the starting tile.